Two unlimited options

-Most newer iPhones are supported and some of the most popular Samsung Galaxy devices.
-The Galaxy S21 and S20 series are fully supported with 5G on Visible.
-The Pixel series also gets support, including the Pixel 4a series.
+Most newer iPhones and some of the most popular Samsung Galaxy devices are supported.
+The Galaxy S21 and S22 series are fully supported with 5G on Visible, and the Pixel series also gets support, including the Pixel 6 series.

-Visible vs. Verizon Wireless: So, which should you get?
+Visible vs. Verizon Wireless: Which should you get?

-As long as you know you're covered, Visible is a simple and complete network that works for nearly every smartphone user.
-Performance won't quite match Verizon but should be more than adequate for most people.
-The cheap $40 unlimited plan easily makes it a contender for the best cell phone plan you can buy.
+As long as you know you're covered, Visible has two simple unlimited plans that will work for most people.
+Performance on the cheaper Visible plan may not match Verizon or Visible+, but many people will be perfectly happy with it.
+The cheap $30m unlimited plan is easily a contender for the best cell phone plan you can buy.
 If you've got a compatible smartphone, Visible is definitely worth a shot.